 The Land and Building Assets element calls for all of the different public agencies that hold land to align their missions around a single, shared vision.
 This collaborative effort will be built around the aspirations of the city outlined in its land use and environmental plans, economic growth strategies and neighborhood revitalization efforts providing a collective approach to land and buildings in the city whether publicly or privately owned.

 Land and Building Assets

 The foundation of all of the planning elements and the single most important factor in determining successful implementation of the Strategic Framework is Civic Engagement.
-Detroit Future City is committed to participatory implementation, in which the organization and its partners engage in multiple layers simultaneously from individuals and neighborhoods, to sector-based activity to systemic reforms.
+DFC is committed to participatory implementation, in which the organization and its partners engage in multiple layers simultaneously from individuals and neighborhoods, to sector-based activity to systemic reforms.